March is Colorectal Cancer Awareness Month

 Colorectal, or colon cancer, is one of the most preventable types of cancer.
 Regular screenings help prevent it by catching polyps before they become cancerous and can also help detect it early, when treatment often leads to a cure.

-The American Cancer Society recommends regular colorectal cancer screenings starting at age 45, or earlier for those with risk factors.
+The American Cancer Society recommends regular colorectal cancer screenings starting at age 45, or earlier for those with risk factors, such as:

 • Family history of colorectal cancer or polyps